perfectsquircle/code-golf-hole-3/README.md

-Code Golf: Round 2
+Code Golf: Hole 2
 ===========================

 ## Introduction

 Code Golf is a competition where given a programming prompt, the shortest source code (measured in bytes) to fully implement the prompt wins the challenge.
+Ties are broken by the first golfer to submit a solution of a given size.

 ## Challenge